charlesneimog/Awesome-Pd/README.md

 Awesome List of PureData Externals/Libraries.

 > [!IMPORTANT]
-> I am starting this list now, if you know some cool (or not) object, please make a PR or tell me in [issues](https://github.com/charlesneimog/Awesome-Pd-Externals/issues/new).
+> I am starting this list now, if you know some cool (or not cool) object, please make a PR or tell me in [issues](https://github.com/charlesneimog/Awesome-Pd-Externals/issues/new).

 # Contents